Party Bus Rentals in Winston-Salem

 How does a group get picked up at Piedmont Triad International Airport?

 Piedmont Triad International Airport (GSO) sits in Greensboro, about 25 miles east of downtown Winston-Salem on I-40 — a 30- to 40-minute drive depending on traffic.
-Once your group clears baggage claim and collects all luggage, assemble at the curbside arrivals exit before calling the bus in.
-The critical detail: don't request the vehicle until your entire group is together with bags — commercial buses operate on tight curbside loading windows, and a partially assembled group causes backups in the commercial lane.
+Once your group clears baggage claim and collects all luggage, follow the airport's current commercial-vehicle pickup instructions and coordinate timing through the transportation provider or booking company.

-GSO's ground transportation lanes on the lower arrivals level handle commercial buses; your group coordinator manages the timing call.
-Have a single point of contact from your group so the handoff between baggage claim and the bus door is clean.
-Call 855-275-4888 to set up your GSO airport group shuttle today.
+GSO's ground transportation lanes on the lower arrivals level handle commercial buses.
+Have a single point of contact from your group so pickup timing is easy to coordinate.
+Call 855-275-4888 to request pricing for a GSO airport group shuttle.

 Where do charter buses drop off for events at LJVM Coliseum?